Kasui92/omakasui.org/docs/omakube/03-features.md

   <i>Catppuccin Latte</i>
 </p>

+You can view the extra themes on the [dedicated page](/themes) on OmaKasui.org.

 ## Enhance Extensions

 More GNOME extensions have been added to make using the overview and quick settings more pleasant, as well as some updates to existing ones.

+Specifically, [`Tactile`](https://extensions.gnome.org/extension/4548/tactile/)’s grid has been set to 4 columns to provide greater flexibility.
+In addition, the [`Quick Settings Tweaks`](https://extensions.gnome.org/extension/5446/quick-settings-tweaker/) extension updates the user menu in the GNOME top bar, and [`GNOME 4x UI Improvements`](https://extensions.gnome.org/extension/4158/gnome-40-ui-improvements/) has been included to bring more consistency to the overview.

 ## Custom Plymouth and GDM3

-Omarell comes with _custom Plymouth_ boot screen and _GDM3_ login screen designs, creating a cohesive and consistent visual experience from boot to login that matches the overall desktop theme.
+Omakube comes with _custom Plymouth_ boot screen and _GDM3_ login screen designs, creating a cohesive and consistent visual experience from boot to login that matches the overall desktop theme.

-## Minimal and Essential Software

-The system ships with a carefully curated selection of essential tools for GNOME management, deliberately excluding software centers and Snap packages to maintain focus and simplicity.
-Flatpak comes _pre-configured_ and ready to use from the command line, putting you in _complete control_ of your software installation process.

-This minimalist philosophy ensures a lightweight, customizable foundation where you can build your ideal development environment by adding _only what you truly need_, when you need it.
+## No SNAP!

+Yes, exactly — _*no Snap*_.
+It’s a choice I’ve always made and continue to stick with, to avoid a system bloated with preinstalled software and forced defaults.
+Instead, I prefer to add Snapd only when it’s actually needed, along with any apps that come with it.